-How can you effectively dehumidify and prevent mold in guestroom linens?
+How can you effectively dehumidify and prevent mold on guestroom linens?

 2022-07-08

-I. How to prevent hotel bedding from becoming damp?
+I. How can you prevent hotel bedding from becoming damp?

 1. Keep the hotel room dry.

-Inside the room, you can use limestone, charcoal, or desiccant boxes to absorb moisture.
-Package these materials in small cloth bags and place them in various corners to keep the air dry; replace the desiccant periodically after a period of use.
-Particular care should be taken to maintain dry conditions during damp, rainy weather.
-To ensure proper ventilation in guest rooms, timing is key—midday is an ideal time to open the windows for fresh air.
+Inside the room, you can use limestone, charcoal, or desiccant packs to absorb moisture.
+Place them in small cloth bags and position them in various corners to keep the air dry, replacing the drying agents periodically.
+This is especially important during damp, rainy weather.
+To ensure proper ventilation, aim for the right timing—midday is an ideal time to open windows.

 2. Hotel bedding should be aired out regularly.

-After continuous use, bedding should be aired in the sun or in a well-ventilated area, depending on the characteristics of its fabric and filling.
-Following the plum rain season, it’s important to monitor the moisture level of bedding; exposing it to sunlight not only helps dry it thoroughly but also makes it softer and fluffier.
+After using bedding for a period of time, it should be aired in the sun or in a well-ventilated area, taking into account the characteristics of the fabric and filling.
+Following the plum rain season, pay close attention to the moisture level of your bedding; sunning it not only helps keep it dry but also makes it softer and fluffier.

 II.
-How to prevent mold from growing on hotel bedding?
+How to prevent mold from forming on hotel bedding?

 1. Eliminate the source

-If mold has already appeared on the floor or furnishings in a room, wipe it down with alcohol or a specialized mold-removal agent; you can also clean it with diluted bleach.
-These methods will help eliminate existing mold stains.
-When cleaning, be sure to wear plastic gloves and a mask.
-For wooden furniture such as wardrobes, first wipe the surface dry with a paper towel or brush it gently with a dry brush to remove the mold.
-Once the affected areas are clean, use a fan to dry them thoroughly, and always place desiccant packets to absorb any remaining moisture.
-If linens in the linen room become moldy, they must be sent to a professional laundry service for washing, and whether to replace the linens should be determined based on the results of the wash.
+If mold has already appeared on the floor or furnishings in a room, you can wipe it down with alcohol or a specialized mold‑removal product, or clean it with diluted bleach.
+This will help eliminate existing mold stains; be sure to wear plastic gloves and a mask when cleaning.
+For wooden furniture such as wardrobes, first wipe it dry with a paper towel or brush it with a dry brush.
+Once the moldy areas are thoroughly cleaned, use a fan to dry them completely, and always place desiccants nearby to absorb moisture.
+If linens in the linen room become moldy, they must be sent to a professional laundry service for washing, and whether to replace them should be determined based on the results of that wash.

 2. Change the environment

-When relative humidity exceeds 60%, mold begins to proliferate; once it reaches 80%, proliferation accelerates even further.
-Therefore, upon detecting mold, it is essential to keep relative humidity around 40%.
+When relative humidity exceeds 60%, mold begins to proliferate, and at 80% it multiplies even more rapidly.
+Therefore, upon detecting mold, it’s important to keep indoor humidity around 40%.
 Typically, there are two common methods for dehumidification:

-(1) Adsorption method: For example, place desiccants, moisture-absorbing boxes, moisture-absorbing agents, or moisture-absorbing sticks in the corners of the room, and lay old newspapers on the floor to absorb moisture and prevent dampness.
+(1) Adsorption methods, such as placing desiccants, moisture-absorbing boxes, moisture-absorbing agents, or moisture-absorbing sticks in the corners of a room, and laying old newspapers on the floor to absorb moisture and prevent dampness;

-(2) Mechanical method: Utilize the dehumidifying function of dehumidifiers, air conditioners, and other electrical appliances to achieve rapid moisture removal.
+(2) Mechanical method: Utilize the dehumidifying functions of dehumidifiers, air conditioners, and other appliances to achieve rapid moisture removal.

 ② Cleaning

-On humid days, it is especially important to instruct cleaning staff to thoroughly wipe furniture, floors, and bathrooms with a dry cloth or dry mop after cleaning, and then to follow up with another pass using a dry cloth or mop.
-Once cleaning is complete, use a fan or air conditioner to speed-dry the surfaces, or mop the floor with warm saltwater—both methods can help the floor dry more quickly.
+On humid days, be sure to remind cleaning staff to thoroughly wipe down furniture, floors, and bathrooms, then follow up with a dry cloth or mop.
+After wiping, use a fan or air conditioner to speed up drying, or mop the floor with warm saltwater—both methods can help the flooring dry more quickly.

 ③ Ventilation

 Ventilate according to the weather.
-If the indoor environment is damp and chilly, open the windows to improve air circulation and keep the living space dry.
-However, during “hui-nan” weather or on rainy days with high humidity, close doors and windows tightly and use dehumidifying appliances such as air-conditioner dehumidification functions to reduce moisture.
-It’s also important to regularly inspect often-overlooked areas of the home, such as walls, ceilings, and potted plants; if you spot any signs of mold, take prompt action to address the issue.
+If the indoor environment is damp and chilly, open windows to keep your living space dry.
+However, during “hui-nan” conditions or on rainy days with high humidity, close doors and windows tightly and use dehumidifying appliances like air conditioners to reduce moisture.
+Regularly inspect hard-to‑notice areas in your home—such as walls, ceilings, and potted plants—and if you spot any signs of mold, take prompt action to address the issue.

 Related Information